brokenax3/GreatResourceList/grl.tex.md

-[TOC]

-The magical file to quickly get a solution to a problem encountered before without searching the internet.
+The magical file to quickly get a solution to a problem encountered before without searching the Internet.

 ### Aliasing